Elgg/Elgg/mod/search/README.txt

 	* Search views are separate from the object/entity views because view types might not match entity types.

-	* The default search listing view interates through each entity found and passes to the entity view.
+	* The default search listing view iterates through each entity found and passes to the entity view.
 See 3.3 for more information about listing views.